soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 two strings and returns a string.

 But actually, all functions in Haskell take **exactly one argument** as input and return **exactly one value** as output.
-It's convenient to refer to functions like `makeHtml` as functions with multiple inputs.
+It's just convenient to refer to functions like `makeHtml` as functions with multiple inputs.

 In our case, `makeHtml` is a function that takes **one** string argument